DigitalState/camunda-variations/business-calendar/README.md

 ----

-Script Example for determining if
+Nashorn Javascript Script Example for determining if current Local DateTime is within Business Hours

 ```javascript
 with (new JavaImporter(org.dhatim.businesshours, java.time))